dlbewley/hcp-rhel/README.md

 # Exploring use of HCP and RHEL worker nodes

-Use case is HCP with exclusively RHEL worker nodes.
+Exploring HCP and a use case of exclusively RHEL worker nodes.

 **Background**